uzunovam/uzunovam/_posts/2020-04-28-anders-herlitz-on-unstable-choices.md

 <p style="padding-left:100px;">Reconstructing Herlitz’ argument</p>

-<p>Herlitz’ starting point is that the features of an alternative that are relevant to how it is evaluated by a theory or method should be (explicitly, one may add) <cite>individuated</cite>.
-For example, if according to a utlitarian theory, the relevant ground for choice is ‘(maximum) utility’, then the utilities resulting from going for each alternative should be explicitly individuated.</p>
+<p>Herlitz’ starting point is that the features of an alternative that are relevant to how that alternative is evaluated by a theory or method should be (explicitly, one may add) <cite>individuated</cite>.
+For example, if according to a utlitarian theory, the relevant ground for choice is ‘(maximum) utility’, then the utilities resulting from going for each alternative should be explicitly individuated.
+For some theories, however, ‘grounds for choice’ is not a static concept.
+As Herlitz puts it:</p>

+<p style="padding-left:100px;">“Some decision methods and normative theories imply that making a choice changes the pertinent grounds for making a choice.”
+(117)</p>

 <p>First some preliminaries.
 Suppose that \(X\) is the universal set of alternatives and let \(\mathcal{P}\) be the set of all (for simplicity, non-empty) subsets of \(X\); that is, the set of all possible agendas.
 (I set aside the question of whether all agendas are feasible as it is not central to Herlitz’ discussion.)
 A choice function \(C: \mathcal{P} \rightarrow X\) such that \(C(A) \subseteq A\) for all \(A \in \mathcal{P}\) tells us which element (or elements) of an agenda \(A\) has been chosen.
 Herlitz restricts his discussion to single-valued choice functions so let us add the restriction: \(|C(A)|=1\) for all \(A \in \mathcal{P}\).</p>